NotHolst/nuxtdown-module/README.md

+### Note: This is not a long-term fork

+This is a fork of [Nuxtent](https://github.com/nuxt-community/nuxtent-module) with some additional features.
+It is my goal to merge these changes back upstream, and distcontinue this fork once that's done.

+If you'd like to help out with that, or if you have any questions, please [join our chat on Gitter](https://gitter.im/nuxtent/Lobby).

 # Nuxtdown

 Support for markdown content in your nuxt.js site.

-> Note: This is a fork of [Nuxtent](https://github.com/nuxt-community/nuxtent-module) with some additional features.

 ## Summary